 What is Accounts Payable days or AP days?

-Accounts payable days, also referred to as days payable outstanding (DPO), is a financial metric that measures the average number of days that a company takes to pay its invoices and bills.
+Accounts payable days, also known as AP days or days payable outstanding (DPO), is a financial ratio gauging the average time a business takes to settle invoices with vendors.
+This metric assesses the effectiveness of the overall accounts payable process.

 It is a quantifier of the accounts payable operations of the company – the higher the AP days, the longer the company takes to pay its bills.